For anyone who might be interested, here’s an up-to-date bio:

 He has taught at State University of New York at Stony Brook, New York University, the School of Visual Arts (in New York), the University of California branches at Berkeley, San Diego, and Santa Barbara, the University of Chicago, the University of St. Andrews (in Scotland), the School of the Art Institute of Chicago, KinoKlub Split (in Croatia), and FilmFactory (in Sarajevo).

-He maintains a web site archiving most of his work at jonathanrosenbaum.net that receives between 900 and 1500 International visitors daily.
+He maintains a web site archiving most of his work at jonathanrosenbaum.net that receives between 800 and 1700 International visitors daily.

 In some cases, if one looks up a particular film title, one may even find shorter and longer versions of the same capsule — a reflection of the Reader’s practice in recent years of trimming some of its longer capsules to conserve space.
 (J.R.
-Jones informed me that this trimming is no longer done; after I left in paper in early 2008 and Mara Shalhoup came in as editor, longer versions of the capsules appear on the Reader‘s website and shorter versions appear in print.)
+Jones informed me that this trimming is no longer done; after I left the paper in early 2008 and Mara Shalhoup came in as editor, longer versions of the capsules appear on the Reader‘s website and shorter versions appear in print.)

 In a few cases, due to some computer glitch(es), capsule reviews have been transported from the Reader web site in incomplete form.
 In those cases, I would advise going to the Reader’s own web site for the full version of the capsule, and would appreciate it if readers who encounter this problem could email me about it (at jonathanrosenbaum at earthlink dot net) so that I can restore the full version of the review on this site.